Find a medical facility

 If you are taking medication with you on your trip, remember to bring your doctor's prescription which you may be asked to show at customs.

-Vaccinations to be carried out
+Vaccines to be carried out

 No vaccinations are required for travel to Turkey.
 However, it is recommended that you are up to date with the usual vaccination schedule.
 In particular, it is advisable to get the necessary booster shots for DTP (diphtheria-tetanus-polio) and MMR (measles-mumps-rubella) in children, as well as the vaccination against tuberculosis.